 Items Required for Permit

-- Fire Protection Permit Application completed by the registered General Contractor with their original ink signature.
+- Underground Sprinkler Permit Application and/or Above Ground Sprinkler Permit Application completed by the registered General Contractor with their original ink signature.
 Incomplete forms WILL be returned without processing the sprinkler application.

 - Two sets of shop drawings.
 For new underground fire mains, two sets of the PWSA approved drawings will be required.

 - If work is related to a building permit, a copy of the approved building permit.

 - All clean agent systems require an HVAC permit to exhaust the system as required by the City of Pittsburgh's code amendments.